-Year Ended Aug
+/ear Ended Aug.
+31,

-(Dollars in millions) 2012 2011 2010
+(Dollars in millions) 2013 2012 2011

-Interest Cost Incurred \$212 \$184 \$187
+Interest Cost Incurred \$195 \$212 \$184

-Less: Capitalized on Construction (21) (22) (25
+Less: Capitalized on Construction 23 21 22

-Interest Expense \$191 \$162 \$162
+Interest Expense \$172 \$191 \$162

 NOTE 16.
 FAIR VALUE MEASUREMENTS

 Monsanto determines the fair market value of its financial assets and liabilities based on quoted market prices, estimates from brokers and other appropriate valuation techniques.
 The company uses the fair value hierarchy established in the Fair Value Measurements and Disclosures topic of the ASC, which requires an entity to maximize the use of observable inputs and minimize the use of unobservable inputs when measuring fair value.